 And indeed, this understanding that the rewards for 'embodying truth' (ārmaiti-) are an existence that embodies truth, is corroborated in kaleidoscopic ways in other Gatha verses.
+Here are a few examples.

-In 28.7,19 the reward for embodied truth (\bar{a} rmaiti-), is power, which in the Gathas is associated with the true order of existence, its comprehension, its rule (qualities of the divine) ~ all of which embody truth.20
+In 28:7,19 the reward for embodied truth (\bar{a} rmaiti-), is power, which in the Gathas is associated with the true order of existence, its comprehension, its rule (qualities of the divine) ~ all of which embody truth (which is \bar{a} rmaiti-).20

-In Y28.3,21 the reward for embodied truth (ārmaiti-), is increasing the rule of Wisdom, truth and good thinking.
-Wisdom's rule is a rule that embodies truth, ārmaiti- (Y51.4).
+In Y28:3,21 the reward for embodied truth (ārmaiti-), is increasing the rule of Wisdom, truth and good thinking.
+Wisdom's rule is a rule that embodies truth in thought, word and action, (ārmaiti-Y51:4).

-In Y51.17,22 the reward for "esteemed embodiment" (which is \bar{a} rmaiti-), is the power to attain the stride of truth (the path and its attainment).
-The stride of truth is a poetic way of saying truth embodied in thought, word and action ~ which is the concept of \bar{a} rmaiti-).
-So in effect, the reward for \bar{a} rmaiti- (embodied truth), is the (incremental, and then complete) attainment of \bar{a} rmaiti- (embodied truth).
+In Y51:17,22 the reward for 'esteemed embodiment' (which is $\bar{a}rmaiti$ -), is the power to attain the stride of truth (the path and its attainment).
+The stride of truth is a poetic way of saying truth embodied in thought, word and action ~ which is the concept of $\bar{a}rmaiti$ -).
+So in effect, the reward for $\bar{a}rmaiti$ - (embodied truth), is the (incremental, and then complete) attainment of $\bar{a}rmaiti$ - (embodied truth).

-In Y46.12,23 the reward for truth and its embodiment (\bar{a} rmaiti-) is good thinking (the comprehension of truth - enlightenment) which in our verse Y43.1 is described as a 'the rewards of light, a life of good thinking'.
+And parenthetically, in Y46:12, 23 the reward for truth and its embodiment (\bar{a} rmaiti-) is good thinking (the comprehension of truth ~ enlightenment) which in our verse (Y43:1) is described as a 'the rewards of light, a life of good thinking'.

 Now it is true that in the religions of Zarathushtra's culture, various deities (supposedly) asked for, and were given by the worshiper, extravagant material gifts.
 And as a reward for such worship, these deities promised (and their worshipers asked for) material rewards, including wealth, riches.
 But this was an aspect of his culture that Zarathushtra rejected.
-He advocates worshiping the Divine with the currency of truth ~ with Its own qualities ~ in the temple of life, with each thought, word and action, thereby bringing about the true order of existence and its components (an existence that is divine),24 in our lives, in our world ~ 'the rewards of light, a life of good thinking.'
-Y43.1.
+He advocates worshiping the Divine with the currency of truth ~ with Its own qualities ~ in the temple of life, with each thought, word and action, thereby bringing about the true order of existence and its components (an existence that is divine),24 in our lives, in our world ~'the rewards of light, a life of good thinking.'
+Y43:1.

-In light of all this micro and macro Gatha evidence, the translation of $ray\bar{o}$ as 'of light' in our verse Y43.1, is not only consistent, it is not only corroborative, it fits exactly the micro and macro contexts; whereas material wealth, riches, is not only a bad fit, it is irrelevant.
-And $ray\bar{o}$ as 'of light' (in Y43.1) is linguistically defensible, based on Reichelt's flavors of meaning ~ which include so many 'light' words.
+In light of all this micro and macro Gatha evidence, the translation of $ray\bar{o}$ as 'of light' in our verse Y43.1, is not only consistent, it is not only corroborated, it fits exactly the micro and macro contexts; whereas material wealth, riches, is not only a bad fit, it is irrelevant.
+And $ray\bar{o}$ as 'of light' (in Y43:1) is linguistically defensible, based on the flavors of meaning ~ which include so many 'light' words ~ shown in the opinions of the professional linguists (listed above) including Reichelt, Hintze and Skjaervo.

-Y43.12.
+Y43:12.

 This verse is quite lovely in many ways.
-Truth runs through it's lines in kaleidoscopic roles, (first expressed and then implied, a common practice in the syntax of the Gathas).25 But this verse is difficult to translate.
-And it has been translated in interpretive ways that are destructive of Zarathushtra's system of thought.
-These interpretations, and the full verse, have been detailed in another chapter.26 Only the last part of the verse and its $ra\bar{e}$ - word is relevant to our inquiry, so here I will limit our discussion to that part.
+Truth runs through it's lines in kaleidoscopic ways, (first expressed and then implied, a common practice in the syntax of the Gathas).25 But this verse has been translated in interpretive ways that are destructive of Zarathushtra's system of thought.
+These interpretations, and the full verse, have been detailed in another chapter.26 Only the last part of the verse and its raē- word is relevant to our inquiry, so here I will limit our discussion to that part.